visgl/deck.gl/bindings/python/pydeck/docs/layer.rst

 -  Not all layers have all parameters.
 For instance, ``get_position`` is available for a ``ScatterplotLayer`` but not ``ArcLayer``.
-Be sure to refer to the deck.gl layer catalog.
+Be sure to refer to the deck.gl layer catalog to know the arguments a particular layer can be passed.
 -  Styling conventions differ between deck.gl and pydeck.
 While you can pass pydeck camelCased parameters, many prefer to adhere to the more common "snake_cased" standard.
 The deck.gl layer catalog documentation adheres to Javascript documentation